 Climate and Weather-Everest Base Camp Gokyo Cho La Pass Trekking.

 Himalayan climate can be unpredictable sometimes even in good best seasons, where April and May to the first weeks of June will be the best time during spring times when days are longer with enough sunlight hours.

-Morning and nighttime as well in shade can be cold and much freezing temperatures around higher areas above 3,000 m.
+Morning and nighttime as well as in shade can be cold and much freezing temperatures around higher areas above 3,000 m.

 Way back more than 400 years of history, the Sherpa normally are farmers and livestock herding like cows and yaks interwoven with strong Buddhism religion and fascinating cultures that you can witness walking around villages.

-Sherpa men-folks were the earlier pioneers as mountain and trekking guides and still held the post till present.
+Sherpa men-folks were the earlier pioneers as mountain and trekking guides and still held the post till the present.

 Prevention for this is to dress warmly as per weather conditions, drink plenty of water, eat well, and walk slowly.
 It is a good idea to climb higher than you sleep.
 Keep hydrated and make sure you avoid alcohol.

 - This trip departs every day of the year.